ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 Input data should be handled as master json file and then it is parsed across the soapui project to refer input elements.
 Groovy scripting is used to generate data dynamically (Ex: email address).

+All input json files are saved in git and accessed accordingly.

 ## 3.2 Use realistic data